-Mr. Dan Walker began work as the Advancement and Finance Manager for JH Classical Academy on October 16th.
-He grew up for most his childhood in New Hampshire, where he fondly remembers running around inthe woods from a young age.
-“Unlike Jackson where the woods are populated by grizzlies and cougars, we really had nothing like that to concern us,” he says, adding, “but at least we don’t have to ski on sheer ice.”
+Mr. Dan Walker came to work for JH Classical Academy in 2017.
+He grew up for most his childhood in New Hampshire.
 He then attended Northeastern University for a five-year degree in international business with the university’s co-op/internship program.
 During this time he studied at the ESB Business School at Reutlingen University in Germany.
 Initially scheduled to begin work in Germany following the program, Dan met his future wife Ashleigh while home in New Hampshire, which ultimately expedited his decision to return to the US.

 After living in California, the Walker family moved to Jackson Hole.
 The new location was a natural fit.
 His oldest brother Tim had recently relocated to Jackson Hole, and although it was difficult place to work from remotely, Dan and Ashleigh were determined to stay in the valley.
 “It’s not exactly the easiest place from which to travel to a suitable military base, and there were only so many aspects of the job I could do from Jackson.”